EvoGPT: Leveraging LLM-Driven Seed Diversity to Improve Search-Based Test Suite Generation: Background and Problem Definition

-\paragraph{LLM-based test generation methods.} More recently, \emph{Large Language Models (LLMs)} have been used to synthesize test cases based on natural language prompts or code structure.
-Early approaches relied on single shot prompts (e.g., “Write a unit test for this method”), but more sophisticated techniques have since emerged.
-These include prompt engineering to guide assertion behavior, few-shot prompting to improve test structure, and iterative refinement using feedback such as stack traces or compilation errors.
+Recently, LLMs have been used to synthesize test cases based on natural language prompts or code structure.
+Early approaches relied on single shot prompts (e.g., ``Write a unit test for this method'') \cite{yuan2024chatgpt}, but more sophisticated techniques have since emerged.
+These include prompt engineering to guide assertion behavior, few-shot prompting to improve test structure \cite{chen2024chatunitest}, and iterative refinement using feedback such as stack traces or compilation errors\cite{2024arXiv240803095G}.